 - Do not shy away from sharing your feelings with your partner.
 If you feel unloved and unworthy in the relationship, tell your partner about it without worrying that it will hurt your partner.
 Be honest in your communication and talk without fear.

-- Tell your partner about the things that are not acceptable to you in a relationship and set some boundaries.
+- Tell your partner about the things that are not acceptable to you in a relationship and set firm but reasonable boundaries.
 Also, make sure you tell your partner the consequences of breaking those boundaries, but do so without sounding admonishing or punishing.

-The main way to treat narcissism is through psychotherapy, which is often a long-term treatment option.
+The main way to treat narcissism is through psychotherapyiXA counseling session with a trained professional for the treatment of any psychological, emotional, or behavioral disorders , which is often a long-term treatment option.
 Here are a few things that could help:

 - Help the person relate better with others and form a stronger and love-filled relationship.